cysouw/diathesis/text/c07_reflexive.md

 ### [ NP | NP ] Free accusative reflexive+governed preposition {#sec:reflexive-free-preposition}

-Although there is definitively a different 'feel' between *streiten* 'to quarrel' with an without *sich* [@next a,b], but the difference is difficult to pin down.
-The sentence without *sich* seems to be more static, describing a fixed situation [@next a], while the variant with *sich* is more dynamic.
-However, whether this is an accurate description of the (fine) difference between these alternants with all verbs needs a more in-depth investigation.
+Although there is definitively a different 'feel' between *streiten* 'to quarrel' with and without *sich* [@next], the difference is difficult to pin down.
+The sentence without *sich* seems to be more static, describing a fixed situation [@next a], while the variant with *sich* is more dynamic [@next b].
+However, whether this is not an accurate description of the (fine) difference between these alternants for all verbs listed below.

 ::: ex
 a.
 Ich streite mit dir um die Wurst.
 b.
 Ich streite mich mit dir um die Wurst.
 :::

-Covert causatives (see [@sec:prepositions-haben-caused-location] and [-@sec:prepositions-sein-caused-location]) might seem to have a 'free' *sich* [@next a,b].
-However, this is not the case, because the construction with *sich* [@next b] is just a reflexive of the transitive [@next c].
+Covert causatives (see [@sec:prepositions-haben-caused-location] and [-@sec:prepositions-sein-caused-location]) might seem to have a 'free' *sich*, like with *stürzen* 'to tumble' [@next a,b].
+However, this is not the case, because the construction with *sich* [@next b] is just the self-inflicting reflexive construction of the transitive [@next c].

 ::: ex
 a.
 Ich stürze ins Wasser.